boom in measles cases worldwide, according to WHO and UNICEF

 Reported cases of measles have exploded by almost 80% worldwide in the first two months of the year, the World Health Organization and Unicef announced on Wednesday.
 The Covid-19 is in question.

-The WHO has constantly sounded the alarm in recent months about the risk of “absolute catastrophe” if the dangerous delay in the vaccination of children due to the Covid-19 pandemic is not caught up and if health restrictions are lifted too quickly.
+The WHO has constantly sounded the alarm in recent months regarding the risk of “absolute catastrophe” if the dangerous delay in the vaccination of children due to the Covid-19 pandemic is not caught up and if health restrictions are lifted too quickly.

 The result is dizzying: the number of cases jumped 79% in the first two months of 2022, compared to the same period last year, according to WHO and Unicef.
-The two UN agencies now fear the appearance of serious epidemics of measles, a highly contagious viral disease, which could affect “millions of children” in 2022.
+The two UN agencies now fear the appearance of serious epidemics of measles, a highly contagious viral disease, which might affect “millions of children” in 2022.

 Risk of new epidemics